- Who we are

 - Join Our Communities

+This work was build other policy engagements with media houses.
 With support from the EU CWCI Fund, GL convened a workshop of media and gender activists in February 2001 that led to the book: “Whose News, Whose Views: A Gender and Media Handbook for Southern Africa Media”.

 The book was launched on World Press Freedom Day in May 2001 at a gathering of editors to celebrate the tenth anniversary of the Windhoek Declaration on media freedom in Africa.